Poland rejects 'groundless' EU complaint

 Poland’s clashes with the EU institutions have soured bilateral relations.

-German chancellor Angela Merkel said on Saturday that the situation in Poland was “serious”.
+German chancellor Angela Merkel said on Saturday that the situation in Warsaw was “serious”.

 “We can’t say that [EU] member states have unlimited plurality.
 Rather, it has its limits at those points where fundamental democratic values might be infringed,” she said.

-Polish prime minister Beata Szydlo one day earlier, on Friday, also had a nasty exchange with French president Emmanuel Macron.
+Polish prime minister Beata Szydlo also had a prickly exchange with French president Emmanuel Macron last Friday.

 Macron had said that Poland was “isolating itself” in the EU and that PiS was “in conflict with” EU values.